Medical School Letter of Intent vs. Letter of Interest in 2026

 In the second paragraph, explain in detail exactly what about the medical school prompted a letter of intent.
 Why do you want to attend so strongly?
 Naturally, this section should be specific to the school.
 Avoiding vague language elevates your “argument” for your desire to attend.
 For example, note anything you saw or recently discovered about the school during the interview.
 This may include dual enrollment programs, exclusive research opportunities, specific renowned professors with whom you’d like to work, or close connections with certain hospitals.
 If the medical school truly is where you intend to matriculate if accepted, writing this section may come easily to you.

 The third paragraph turns the focus back to you.
 Here, you will detail what you can promise to contribute to the school.
 Why are you a good fit?
-Think about how you stand out from other applicants – don’t worry, everyone has at least one special aspect.
+Think about how you stand out from other applicants; everyone has at least one special aspect.
 For example, you can discuss personal experiences in research or volunteering, an extracurricular activity, or related projects that can provide value to the school.
 A rule of thumb is to tie your accomplishments back to the mission statement.
 How will your skills memorialize the school’s core values?
 Additionally, include any recent developments or accomplishments since your initial application.

 Finally, double-check the letter as many times as you need to.
 Remember, a medical school letter of intent is completely optional.
 The more time and effort you put into it will only improve your chances.

-Example of Medical School Letter of Interest
+Example of a Medical School Letter of Intent

 Dear [Dean or Director of Admissions],

 My name is Darren Jacobs, and I have applied to [School Name].
-After my interview on September 16, 2020, with [Interviewer], I want to officially communicate that [School Name] is my first choice.
+After my interview on October 3, 2025, with [Interviewer], I want to officially communicate that [School Name] is my first choice.
 Thus, I give my statement of intent that I will attend [School Name] upon acceptance.
 Learning more about the program has made it clear to me that I would be an excellent fit.

-On my initial application, I mentioned that contributing to the research was a goal of mine.
+On my initial application, I mentioned that contributing to research was a goal of mine.
 Since then, I have taken on the role of a research assistant to improve my analytical skills.
 I know [School Name] is proud of its many research-based achievements and commitment to hands-on learning.
 I hope to offer my skills to the school’s research department and uphold the values that make this program so great.
 Additionally, I have written a few publications related to my desired specialization, which I have attached.

 Once again, I am strongly committed to my intent to attend.
 Thank you for your time and consideration, and I will continue to remain hopeful that [School Name] will be my destination this fall.